synapsecns/sanguine/packages/docs/docs/consensus/index.md

 - **Step 1**: Client Smart Contract on Chain A tells Synapse Origin Contract to say "hello" to Chain B.
 - **Step 2**: Off Chain Agents observe that Chain A client wants to say "hello" to Chain B.
 - **Step 3**: Off Chain Agents tell the Synapse Destination Contract on Chain B that Chain A says "hello".
-- **Step 4**: Destination waits for a period of time (in this case 1 hour) to give other Off Chain Agents time to object
+- **Step 4**: Destination waits for a period of time (in this case 1 hour) to give other Off Chain Agents time to object.
 - **Step 5**: After 1 hour with nobody objecting, Off Chain Agents tells the Client Smart Contract on Chain B that Chain A says "hello".

 During the normal path of sending a message, the flow looks like this: